trilogy-group/Kayako-Enhancer-Chrome-Extension/README.md

 1. Navigate to a conversation page within your Kayako agent dashboard.
 2. Click on the **Kayako Resizer icon** in the Chrome toolbar.
 3. Enter your desired pixel values into the input fields for either the "Main Editor" or "Side Conversation Editor".
 4. Click the corresponding **Apply** button to see the changes immediately.
+These values are saved and will be used every time you visit a page.
 5. Use the toggle switches to show/hide timeline elements like system events, internal notes, and date separators.

 ### Using Drag-to-Resize

-1.  **To resize the main editor's height:**
-    * Move your cursor to the very top border of the main reply editor.
-    * The cursor will change to a vertical two-headed arrow.
-    * Click and drag up or down to your desired height and release.

-2.  **To resize the side conversation panel's width:**
-    * First, ensure a side conversation is open.
-    * Move your cursor to the left-hand border of the side panel.
-    * The cursor will change to a horizontal two-headed arrow.
-    * Click and drag left or right to your desired width and release.
+- To resize, simply drag the edge of the main editor or side conversation panel.
+This override lasts until you leave the conversation, switch away from the side panel, or reload the page.
+- Dragging always takes priority over popup or default settings for the current session.

 ## Installation